 February 2019 Book Releases on My To-Read List

 Prepare yourself for a family saga of the fictional Forsters – a Southern dynasty akin to the Rockefellers.
-For the founding father we have Houghton Forster, a son of immigrants who marries into the aristocratic class of the South and founds Panola Cola Company.
+For the founding father, we have Houghton Forster, a son of immigrants who marries into the aristocratic class of the South and founds Panola Cola Company.
 But with his rise to control of a soft drink empire comes added pressure on his children to become successful.
 Touching on wealth, culture and how both affect a family, Wright’s latest novel sounds deliciously fun.

-In her debut novel, Anissa Gray tells the story of the three Butler sisters – Althea, Viola and Lillian.
+In her debut novel, Anissa Gray tells the story of the three Butler sisters – Althea, Viola, and Lillian.
 They’ve had their share of hard times, but the hardest is yet to come.
 When Althea and her husband are arrested, Viola and Lillian must step up to take care of her teenage daughters.
-I’ve heard a lot of buzz around this book, so hopefully I can get my hands on a copy.
+I’ve heard a lot of buzz around this book, so, hopefully, I can get my hands on a copy.

 I’ve heard great things about Jane Harper’s novel The Dry, so when I saw her name among the list of new fiction releases, I knew I had to mention her.
 Set in the outback of Australia, Nathan and Bub find the body of their brother Cameron on the edge of their ranch.
 Did Cam end his own life or did someone end it for him?
-More a character study than a murder mystery, The Lost Man looks to be one of the most-anticipated new book releases this month.
+More a character study than a murder mystery, The Lost Man looks to be one of the most anticipated new book releases this month.
 Read more →

 I have to say, when scrolling through the list of new fiction releases, I completely overlooked Jeff Zentner’s latest.
-The title and cover alone are not really my style.
+The title and cover alone are not my style.
 However, I have read both of Zentner’s previous young adult books this year and have loved them both.
 In his latest book release, high school seniors and best friends Delia and Josie are the hosts of the local cable show Midnite Matinee.
 Zentner does an excellent job of navigating the emotions of young adults approaching adulthood, so I’m excited to read his newest book.

 Intriguing New Fiction Books

-I will readily admit that adult fantasy is not usually my thing, but if I’m gong to cover new fiction releases, I need to expand my horizons.
+I will readily admit that adult fantasy is not usually my thing, but if I’m going to cover new fiction releases, I need to expand my horizons.
 I’ve been seeing this book everywhere, so I knew I had to mention this new book release.
 From the author of The Bone Season, we have Samantha Shannon’s latest high fantasy novel.
 With its diverse and feminist approach, The Priory of the Orange Tree tells the story of a queen in need of an heir, a lady-in-waiting secretly using magic to protect her.
 At 800+ pages, it will fulfill any fantasy lover’s wish for more world-building.

 Yara Zgheib hits the emotions hard in her debut novel.
-Professional dancer Anna Roux is plagues with uncertainties.
-In attempt to take control, she starts controlling her eating and eventually weighs only 88 pounds.
+Professional dancer Anna Roux is plagued with uncertainties.
+In an attempt to take control, she starts controlling her eating and eventually weighs only 88 pounds.
 Admitted to a treatment facility for her anorexia, Anna meets other brave women fighting their own battles with eating disorders.
 Reviews of the novel mention the raw emotion and the power of the story, so I’m intrigued to see how it reads.
 Read more →

 Each month among the new fiction releases, I always find myself drawn to a few WWII historical fiction novels.
 At the top of my list this month is the latest book from Kate Quinn, the bestselling author of The Alice Network.
 Former war correspondent Ian Graham has become disillusioned from journalism and instead has decided to take up hunting for a notorious Nazi war criminal – The Huntress.
 Along the way, he teams up with the sole witness – Nina Markova, a former Russian pilot – to find the Huntress hiding in America.
-If her newest book is anything like the last, The Huntress will definitely be one not to miss.
+If her newest book is anything like the last, The Huntress will be one not to miss.